 I’m not touting myself as some special person with secret knowledge or powers.
 I learned what I’m about to tell you the hard way.
 Through years of doing it the wrong way merely by creating vision boards and making goals and visualization.

 So, here it is …I hope and pray that you will give it a go.
 Do and focus only on this one thing to create, attain and sustain ever-lasting wealth and well-being.
 That one single non-negotiable is relentlessly GROW YOURSELF.

-Now, I know we’ve all heard the phrases: transform, evolve and heal yourself.
+Now, I know we’ve all heard the phrases: transform and heal yourself.
 That’s all very new agey and yes, they all have merit.
 It’s just that GROW yourself has a different focus.
 It focuses not on fixing your broken self, which connotes that you aren’t good enough in your present condition and you can’t progress until you’re fixed.
 Growing yourself means that you have within you right here and now all the tools and talents within you to achieve success.
 It means that through self-exploration you are able to mine the richness within you, and release them into physical reality.

 The cold reality is that goals fail us most often because if you don’t first and foremost make an internal shift, the external shift will not occur or will fail over time.